ballerina-guides/integration-tutorials/send-emails-from-a-service/README.md

 }
 ```

 3. Finally, call the payment backend service to make the payment and retrieve the reservation response.
-Send an email to the user with the appointment details.
+If the payment is successful send an email to the user with the appointment details.

 ```json
 {